-The production of the high-quality fruit’s for commercial export and regional consumption has long gone hand in hand in the Azores, where many fortunes were made exporting this exotic fruit.
+The production of the high quality fruit’s for commercial export and regional consumption has long gone hand in hand in the Azores, where many fortunes were made exporting this exotic fruit.
 These sweet pineapples are available for sale throughout the year and all throughout the Azorean archipelago.
-Since they are cultivated in greenhouses and not outside in the perils of the Atlantic winters allows them to be produced annually with little waste due to birds or weather.
+Since they are cultivated in greenhouses and not outside in the perils of the rough, Atlantic winters allows them to be produced annually with little waste due to birds, insects or weather.
 The pineapple is a delicate fruit that takes time after planting for them to grow with a total production time from seed to fully ripe pineapple taking between 2-3 years.
-As you can imagine much time and effort goes into the production of these unique fruits and are a must try while in the Azores.
+As you can imagine much time and effort goes into the production of these unique fruits and are a most try while in the Azores.
 You can almost smell the sweet taste of the pineapples from Sao Miguel island while walking down the avenue where local vendors sell their produce on the weekend.
-If you are lucky enough while on your trip to the Azores, you can pick one of these delicious fruits up from the local grocer.
-It should be noted to make sure if you want to travel home with a pineapple that you purchased that it is an appropriately marked pineapple, which will allow you to bring it back to your native country without any issues at the border.
-The local ice creams are made on the island of Sao Miguel with these natural sweet fruits, which taste outstanding and are produced with 100% natural products from the Azores.
-Make sure you check out the Arruda pineapple plantation which is open daily in Ponta Delgada with free tastings and they also have a gift shop with everything you could imagine pineapple!
+If you are lucky enough while on your trip to the Azores you can pick one of these delicious fruits up from the local grocer.
+It should be noted to make sure if you want to travel home with a pineapple that you purchased here in the Azores, that it is an appropriately marked pineapple, which will allow you to bring it back to your native country without any issues at the border.
+The local ice creams are made on the island of Sao Miguel with this delicious sweet fruit, which tastes outstanding and are produced with 100% natural products from the Azores most notably the local brand Gelado do Quinto by Cha Gorreana.
+Make sure you check out the Arruda pineapple plantation which is open daily in Ponta Delgada with free tastings and have a gift shop with everything you could imagine associated with pineapples.
 Here you can explore the greenhouses and get information on the soil required and elements needed to produce these fruits in the Azores.
-The family owned and operated plantation has been in the same family for 4 generations with many visitors throughout history making a point to visit these grounds on their visit to Sao Miguel.
+The family owned and operated plantation has been in the same family for 4 generations with many visitors throughout history making a point to visit the grounds on their visit to Sao Miguel.